WangWenhao0716/ISC-Track1-Submission/Test/README.md

 Detection: We use Yolo-V5 to detect overlay images.
 The related training and test codes and readme are given in Yolo-V5 Folder.

 ### Reference
+For reference, we only design one augmentation, i.e. dividing.
+The illustrations are as follows.

+Note that, though we only have one augmentation, each image can generate 1 + (4 + 1) + (9 + 4) = 19 images, and total 19x1,000,000 = 19,000,000 images are generated .
+Therefore, please prepare enough storage to store the generated images (Please do NOT store low quality images, which may reduce the performance.)

 ## Test